 On top of the taste, pups tend to do well with this brand and in general show no symptoms of indigestion.
 Of course, this is common with grain-free and gluten-free foods, since cereals and gluten tend to cause allergies in dogs.

 Due to its high palatability and digestibility, we’re giving SavourLife the top score of 5 in this category.

 This brand has both traditional and grain-free recipes.
 They’re better known for their grain-free recipes so we’ll focus on those.

-We really like the overall composition of this grain-free dry kibble and appreciate that animal protein is the first ingredient in all recipes.
-Looking at the ingredient list, it has recognizable items and good-for-you extras.
+All of our panelists really liked the overall composition of this grain-free dry kibble and appreciate that animal protein is the first ingredient in all recipes.
+Looking at the ingredient list, it has recognisable items and good-for-you extras.
 While there are different flavour profiles to choose from, the core ingredients of the food stay the same.

 All recipes start with animal protein in meal form.
 According to the AAFCO, protein meal is the

 This means meal-type protein is the cooked, concentrated version of animal meat without the natural water found in muscle.
 As such, it’s more nutrient-dense than regular meat cuts.
 This brand tends to stick to one main protein, so their "meal-type" ingredient is named and comes from a single animal.
 In general, this is a great ingredient to see, especially at the top of the list.

 Related: Real Meat vs Meat Meal in Dog Food.